aurelia/documentation/English/docs.md

 <h4 id="repeat"><a href="#repeat">repeat</a></h4>

-The `repeat` Template Controller allows you to render a template multiple times, once for each item in an array.
+The `repeat` Custom Attribute allows you to render a template multiple times, once for each item in an array.
 Here's an example that renders out a list of customer names:

 ```markup
 <ul>